claynaut/citrushack2022-webdev-workshop/README.md

 ### Generating a Unique ID

 As seen in the schemas for the To-Do List and Task components, there’s an id prop/attribute.
 This id needs to be a unique string in order to properly implement the CRUD features.
 So, how do we generate a unique ID?
-We can simple use the [nanoid](https://github.com/ai/nanoid) library cited earlier in the introduction.
+We can simple use the [nanoid](https://github.com/ai/nanoid) package cited earlier in the introduction.

 An example can be seen in `SingleListDemo.js`: